daronphang/programming-resources/computer-science/encoding/character.md

-## Character Encodings
+## Character encodings

-Character encodings used to turn bits into characters that are human-readable output.Character encodings are stored on disk.
+Character encodings used to turn bits into characters that are human-readable output.
+Character encodings are stored on disk.

 ## ASCII